Alfresco/docs-alfresco/content-accelerator/latest/configure/integrations-and-addons/index.md

 1. Click Add Integrator Key button to add an integrator key

 ### Setup OpenContent
-1. Locate the `opencontent-override-placeholders.properties` file in the `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent` folder of the alfresco tomcat
+1. Locate the `opencontent-override-placeholders.properties` file.
+It will be located on the /alfresco classpath, for example, `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent`
 1. Add the following properties:

 * `docusign.username` - DocuSign user name (which should be the same as the user's email address)